Flush Your Hot Water Heater Regularly

 - Refill the tank: Remove the hose and close the pressure valve.
 Turn the water back on and allow the tank to fill.
 Once full, you can turn the power back on.

-For help with your hot water heater maintenance and other plumbing needs, contact the Superior Drainage experts today!
+For help with your hot water heater maintenance and other plumbing needs, request an appointment with the Superior Drainage experts today!